Raiders run over mistake-prone Broncos 37-12 - WHIZ News

 The Raiders then put the game away with two long scoring drive in the third quarter, leading to a 52-yard field goal by Daniel Carlson and a 5-yard TD run for Jacobs’ second score.

-Carlson added another field goal and Devontae Booker added two late TD runs, sending the Raiders to their most lopsided win in the series since a 59-14 victory Oct.
+Carlson added another field goal and Devontae Booker added two late TD runs against his former team, sending the Raiders to their most lopsided win in the series since a 59-14 victory Oct.
 24, 2010.

 Las Vegas has now won three straight and is firmly in the playoff hunt with a showdown at home against division-leading Kansas City (8-1) up next.